jstemen/detechtive/README.md

 2) run "./bin/detechtive_solver sample.json" from brillian-detechtive directory to see output.  sample.json can be replaced with other json files.

 ## Testing
-To active automatically run tests durnig development run "bundle exec guard" in brillian-detechtive directory
+To active automatically run tests durnig development run "bundle exec guard" in brillian-detechtive directory.
+Alternatively, running "rspec" will also kick off the automated tests.